-Match prefix words to their definition by identifying the meaning of the prefix and the root word through a familiar game of BINGO.
+Match prefix words to their definition by identifying the meaning of the prefix and the root word with a fun game of BINGO.

 How can you build your students’ vocabulary on top of words they already know?